credits Sabrina Asche

 "Red Desert Now," Linea de Confine, Ospitale di Rubiera, Italy

-2017 Printmaking class of Jussi Juurinen, University of Arts Helsinki, Finland
+2017 Erasmus exchange, printmaking with Jussi Juurinen, University of the Arts

 Intersectional 7.0 Revolt of Colour (Exhibition Catalog)